-We also rely on AT&T Corp. to provide, under a multi-year contract with our manager, the Internet protocol network backbone and certain core Internet support functions for our cable modem service.
-If AT&T Corp. ceased to provide these services during or after the term of the contract and we were unable to secure alternative arrangements on acceptable terms, our high-speed Internet access business could be materially and negatively impacted.
+We also rely on AT&T Corp. to provide, under a multi-year contract, the Internet protocol network backbone and certain core Internet support functions for our cable modem service.
+If AT&T Corp. ceased to provide these services during or after the term of the contract and we were unable to secure alternative arrangements on acceptable terms, our business could be materially and negatively impacted.